kmate/nixos-config/README.md

 - Lock screen when moving mouse to top right corner?
 - Unlock requires an empty password before fingerprint - might be some PAM setting?
 - Turning off screen doesn’t work when invoked automatically by swayidle through Hyprland - permission issue?
+- Idle inhibitor doesn't seem to work on waybar - use hypridle?

 ## Waybar